gibbz00/redefmt/book/internals.md

 Crate names are usually provided by expanding declarative register macros to a proc macro call with a `env!("CARGO_CRATE_NAME")` parameter.

-[Checkpointing] is done at the end of a proc macro if any writes where executed.
-Unregistered writes by other connections should be moderately rare as proc macros are assumed to be executed sequentially within parallelly compiled crates.

 ## Path lookup

 SQLite database files are first and foremost placed in